simplex-chat/simplex-chat/simplex-messaging.md

 Even if acknowledgement is not sent by the recipient, the server should limit the time of message storage, whether it was delivered to the recipient or not.

-Having received the acknowledgement, SMP server should immediately delete the sent message and then send the next available message or respond with `ok` if there are no more messages available in this simplex queue.
+Having received the acknowledgement, SMP server should immediately delete the message and then send the next available message or respond with `ok` if there are no more messages available in this simplex queue.

 #### Suspend queue

-The recipient can suspend queue prior to deleting it to make sure that no messages are lost:
+The recipient can suspend a queue prior to deleting it to make sure that no messages are lost:

 ```abnf
 suspend = %s"OFF"